 - Slow to access in active trading periods

 RBC Direct Investing has performance reporting which was new to me after moving from Scotia iTrade.
 The recent web site improvements shows the trailing 12 month performance on each of the account.
 It’s a nice addition and what you would expect with web 2.0 🙂

 Otherwise, there is a performance tab section allowing you to see your portfolio by quarters or annually and compare it with an index.
 Below is what it looks like.

-The asset allocation and model portfolio are nice touch but it’s mostly setup towards mutual funds investor.
-There are good education section for new investors though to get started.
+The asset allocation and model portfolio are a nice touch but it’s mostly setup towards mutual funds investor.
+There is good education section for new investors to get started.
 I thought it was good to teach about the tools but it’s catered to lead you towards RBC mutual funds.